SapientNitro Fireworks installation

 - Base soundtrack playing in a loop and 7 different sound effects, including a crowd of people cheering after a rich round of continuous fireworks

 - Dynamic blur effect using shaders for the hand calibration overlay

 This app has been coded in an Apple MacBook, using the Xcode IDE.
-The programming language used is C++ and the main library is OpenFrameworks, a set of open source tools widely used around the world for artistic installations and creative applications.
+The programming language used is C++ and the main library is OpenFrameworks, a set of open source tools widely used around the world for art installations and creative applications.

 There are also a few OF add-ons worth mentioning:

 - ofxKinect: an API/Interface to interact with Kinect from OF

 - ofxOpenNI: a wrapper for OpenNI (for the hand tracking logic)

 - ofxBlur: for the blur functionality

 All the images and sounds have been obtained from free stock repositories.

 This app can be adapted to any screen size and it works in both, landscape and portrait mode.
 It can also work in Windows and Linux, although a Mac (with a decent CPU) is preferred due to higher support by the community.